ginuerzh/gost/README_en.md

 #### Shadowsocks
 Support for shadowsocks is based on library [shadowsocks-go](https://github.com/shadowsocks/shadowsocks-go).

-Server (The OTA mode can be enabled with the ota parameter):
+Server (The OTA mode can be enabled by the ota parameter):
 ```bash
 gost -L=ss://aes-128-cfb:123456@:8338?ota=1
 ```